DraconicDragon/flutter_meta_edit/README.md

 Note: This program just happens to be able to edit and save the modified metadata fields, its more of a byproduct because i couldnt resist asking ai to just add it for me.
 Only tested PNG but hopefully jpeg and webp work fine too. maybe conversion support soon:tm: since i dabbled into that in python before but dart seems to be too much effort for this.

-technically runs on web but untested except png a bit, is laggy kinda, maybe github actions + pages build soon
+technically runs on web but untested except png a bit, is laggy kinda, theres a github pages build here https://draconicdragon.github.io/flutter_meta_edit/

+android build possibly possible too but my internet too slow to bother because the dev stuff takes an eternity

 showcase or something, works the same on linux
 ![alt text](image.png)